 Activating the community.
 Feedback from community members shaped this plan, and leadership from community members will help make this plan a reality.
-The concise strategies in this plan are designed to be easily remembered, communicated and acted on.
+The concise strategies in this plan are designed to be easily remembered and communicated.
 The actions listed in this plan are specific and tactical.
 We do not want this plan to sit in a binder on a shelf; we want it to make a difference in people's lives!
-Please use this as a guide to pursue climate actions in your home or business.